MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 TODO: Wordsmith

 ## Improved Foreach-Object with Parallelism support
-TODO: Wordsmith

-Building on the parallelism built into Powershell 2.0 with remoting and background jobs, the cmdlet `Foreach-Object` has been improved to provide...
-TODO

-OR - The ForEach-Object cmdlet performs an operation on each item in a collection of input objects.
-The input objects can be piped to the cmdlet or specified by using the InputObject parameter.

-The Foreach-Object cmdlet, which iterates items in a collection, now has built-in parallelism with the new -Parallel parameter.
+The `Foreach-Object` cmdlet, which iterates items in a collection, now has built-in parallelism with the new **Parallel** parameter.

-Parallel running script block.
 Beginning with PowerShell 7.0, a third parameter set is available that runs each script block in parallel.
-There is a -ThrottleLimit parameter that limits the number of parallel scripts running at a time.
-As before, use the $_ variable to represent the current input object in the script block.
-Use the $using: keyword to pass variable references to the running script.
+There is a **ThrottleLimit** parameter that limits the number of parallel scripts running at a time.
+As before, use the **$_** variable to represent the current input object in the script block.
+Use the **$using:** keyword to pass variable references to the running script.

-By default, the parallel scriptblocks use the current working directory of the caller that started the parallel tasks.
+By default, parallel scriptblocks use the current working directory of the caller that started the parallel tasks.

 This example retrieves 50,000 log entries from 5 system logs on a local Windows machine.